philtweir/tickertock/README.rst

 To initialize:

-    ticker init --clockify-api-key APIKEY --clockify-workspace-id WORKSPACEID
+    tickertock init --clockify-api-key APIKEY --clockify-workspace-id WORKSPACEID

-Once this is up, you should have a directory `~/.config/ticker` with a bunch of config.
+Once this is up, you should have a directory `~/.config/tickertock` with a bunch of config.
 In particular, a `projects.toml` file with your projects from Clockify.
 You can rearrange the order of these (or remove any) from the `entries` list to change how they get ordered on your StreamDeck.

-If you want fancier icons, put 128x128 icons into the `~/.config/ticker/assets` folder with lowercase names (PNGs) matching your projects (e.g. General -> general.png)
+If you want fancier icons, put 128x128 icons into the `~/.config/tickertock/assets` folder with lowercase names (PNGs) matching your projects (e.g. General -> general.png)